Ferroxius/Palette/README.md

 Things to expect of Alpyne:
 ### Visuals
 - Texture and mesh baselines from ANVIL
-- Picta Realis covering the weather and ENB
+- Azurite Weathers and Dawnfire ENB
 - Environmental additions courtesy of Northern Roads, Unmarked Locations, Northern Scenery and Civil War Battlefields
-- Happy Little Trees and Northern Grass covering most flora
+- Happy Little Trees and Fantastic Grass covering most flora
+- COTN, Redbag and other city overhauls

 ### Gameplay
 - Utilisation of Skyrim Redone for reworked vanilla systems